-- The cost of inventories may not be recoverable if those inventories are damaged, if they have become wholly or partially obsolete, or if their selling prices have declined.
+The cost of inventories may not be recoverable if those inventories are damaged, if they have become wholly or partially obsolete, or if their selling prices have declined.
 The cost of inventories may also not be recoverable if the estimated costs of completion or the estimated costs to be incurred to make the sale have increased.
-The practice of writing inventories down below cost to net realisable value is consistent with the view that assets should not be carried in excess of amounts expected to be realised from their sale or use. - 4Inventories are usually written down to net realisable value item by item.
+The practice of writing inventories down below cost to net realisable value is consistent with the view that assets should not be carried in excess of amounts expected to be realised from their sale or use.

+- 5Inventories are usually written down to net realisable value item by item.
 In some circumstances, however, it may be appropriate to group similar or related items.
 This may be the case with items of inventory relating to the same product line that have similar purposes or end uses, are produced and marketed in the same geographical area, and cannot be practicably evaluated separately from other items in that product line.
-It is not appropriate to write inventories down on the basis of a classification of inventory, for example, finished goods, or all the inventories in a particular operating segment.
-Services providers generally accumulate costs in respect of each service for which a separate selling price is charged.
-Therefore, each such service is treated as a separate item. - 30 Estimates of net realisable value are based on the most reliable evidence available at the time the estimates are made, of the amount the inventories are expected to realise.
+It is not appropriate to write inventories down on the basis of a classification of inventory, for example, finished goods, or all the inventories in a particular operating segment. - Estimates of net realisable value are based on the most reliable evidence available at the time the estimates are made, of the amount the inventories are expected to realise.
 These estimates take into consideration fluctuations of price or cost directly relating to events occurring after the end of the period to the extent that such events confirm conditions existing at the end of the period. - Estimates of net realisable value also take into consideration the purpose for which the inventory is held.
 For example, the net realisable value of the quantity of inventory held to satisfy firm sales or service contracts is based on the contract price.
 If the sales contracts are for less than the inventory quantities held, the net realisable value of the excess is based on general selling prices.
 Provisions may arise from firm sales contracts in excess of inventory quantities held or from firm purchase contracts.
-Such provisions are dealt with under Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets.
+Such provisions are dealt with under Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets. - Materials and other supplies held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
+However, when a decline in the price of materials indicates that the cost of the finished products exceeds net realisable value, the materials are written down to net realisable value.
+In such circumstances, the replacement cost of the materials may be the best available measure of their net realisable value. - A new assessment is made of net realisable value in each subsequent period.
+When the circumstances that previously caused inventories to be written down below cost